Panama Canal and Costa Rica Cruise

 Day 2 — San José, Puerto Caldera

-After lunch in a local restaurant, enjoy a scenic transfer to Puerto Caldera to embark the M.V.
-Tere Moana.
-(B/L/D)
+After lunch in a local restaurant, enjoy a scenic transfer to Puerto Caldera to embark the Star Pride.
+(B,L,D)

-Day 3 — Manuel Antonio National Park, Curú National Wildlife Refuge
+Day 3 — Quepos for Manuel Antonio National Park

-Experience an unparalleled diversity of wildlife in lush, tropical Manuel Antonio National Park, a captivating combination of rainforest, beaches, and coral reefs, home to more than 100 species of mammals, almost 200 species of birds, and various reptiles and amphibians.
-In this “Living Eden,” expert naturalists will help you spot colorful toucans, screeching howler monkeys, camouflaged iguanas, squirrel monkeys, and rare and endangered species such as the scarlet macaw and quetzal, protected by law in this natural haven.
+Experience an unparalleled diversity of wildlife in Manuel Antonio National Park’s lush tropical paradise, a captivating combination of rainforest, beaches, and coral reefs, home to more than 100 species of mammals, almost 200 species of birds, and various reptiles and amphibians.
+Expert naturalists will help you spot colorful toucans, screeching howler monkeys, camouflaged iguanas, squirrel monkeys, and rare and endangered species such as the scarlet macaw and quetzal, all of which are protected by law in this natural haven.
+On board the ship this evening, attend the Captain’s welcome reception.

-Unlike traditional nature reserves, Curú Wildlife Refuge is a unique blend of sustainable agriculture, forest management and wildlife protection, encompassing five distinctly different untouched habitats making it the ideal place to see entire ecosystems coexisting.
-During a guided walk, look for the diversity of wildlife including pumas, anteaters, ocelots, otters and more than 230 species of birds.
-Attend the Captain’s Welcome Reception on board this evening.
 (B,L,R,D)

-Visit the largest island in Central America once an isolated political prison, Isla Coiba today is a host of terrestrial wonders—untouched rainforest, rugged headlands, pristine white‑sand beaches, and mangrove thickets—the perfect environment for the evolution of new and endemic subspecies and for the preservation and protection of endangered species.
+Unlike traditional nature reserves, Curú Wildlife Refuge is a unique blend of sustainable agriculture, forest management, and wildlife protection, encompassing five distinctive untouched habitats making it the ideal place to see the intricacies of co-dependent ecosystems.
+Board a Zodiac for a wet landing on the beach and enjoy a guided walk in the morning—the best time of day to observe an abundance of wildlife, including pumas, anteaters, ocelots, monkeys, otters, and more than 230 species of birds.
 (B,L,D)

+Explore Isla Coiba, the largest island in Central America.
+Once an isolated political prison, Isla Coiba today is a host of terrestrial wonders—untouched rainforest, rugged headlands, pristine white sand beaches, and mangrove thickets—the perfect environment for the evolution of new and endemic subspecies and for the preservation and protection of endangered species.
+Enjoy opportunities to snorkel or swim in the turquoise waters or encounter the wildlife during a guided nature walk on this tranquil and pristine paradise.
+(B,L,D)

-Day 7 — Panama City, Panama Canal, Colón
+Day 7 — Daylight Transit of Panama Canal, Colón

-Cruise to the sun-drenched San Blas Islands, located on the Caribbean side of Panama and an extraordinary testament to Panama’s commitment to the indigenous Guna Indians, also known as the Kuna Indians, and their centuries-old way of life—language, customs, and culture.
-Villagers live in typical thatched‑roof huts, barter or trade in fish and agricultural products, and paddle dugout canoes, their main mode of transportation.
-Guna women continue to hand-stitch traditional colorful molas, reverse appliqué panels, and to wear winis, long strings of tiny beads wrapped around their forearms and legs in striking geometric patterns.
+Cruise to the sun-drenched San Blas Islands, located on the Caribbean side of Panama and an extraordinary testament to Panama’s commitment to the indigenous Guna Indians, also known as the Kuna Indians, and their centuries-old language, customs, and culture.
+Villagers live in typical thatched roof huts, barter or trade in fish and agricultural products, and paddle dugout canoes, their main mode of transportation.
+Guna women continue to hand stitch traditional colorful molas (reverse appliqué panels) and wear winis, long strings of tiny beads wrapped around their forearms and legs in striking geometric patterns.
+Later, enjoy an opportunity to snorkel at pristine Holandes Cays, the most remote cays of the San Blas archipelago and home to a wide variety of coral and tropical fish species.

 Disembark in Colón and transfer to Panama City for your return flight to the U.S. (B)